-BIO330 Molecular Cell Biology - 4 credits
+BIO330 Cell Biology - 5 credits

-This course is a study of the structure and function of eukaryotic cells from a molecular viewpoint. major topics include molecular cell structure, energy requirements of the cell, membranes and compartments of the cell, nucleus and information of the cell and specialized cellular organelle functions.
+This course is a study of the structure and function of eukaryotic cells from a molecular viewpoint.
+Major topics include molecular cell structure, energy requirements of the cell, membranes and compartments of the cell, nucleus and information of the cell and specialized cellular organelle functions.
 Three lectures and one three-hour laboratory period per week.
-(Recommended prerequisite: BIO120)
+(Recommended prerequisites: BIO120 and BIO210 or instructor consent)